-For the last 6 plus weeks, the majority of us have been in self-isolation and enjoyed the companionship of our four-legged friends.
+For the last six plus weeks, most of us have been in self-isolation and enjoyed the companionship of our four-legged friends.
 No doubt Dogs have enjoyed the company, and cats have wanted you to go to work (I’m sure my neighbour’s cat was laughing at me as he roamed outside, and I had to stay in)

 The ‘Stay-at-home’ restrictions are now starting to be lifted.
 Hopefully, we will all be able to start going about our daily lives, start spending more money, being b able to leave the house for more extended periods each day and meet a friend as long as we social distance.
-As a result, it is important to consider the impact this will have on our dogs who have gotten used to our company 24/7.
+As a result, it is important to consider the impact this will have on our dogs, who have gotten used to our company 24/7.

 Any dog owners (including myself) are concerned that separation anxiety will be a big problem as dogs start being left alone.

 This is a tricky question to answer as symptoms can vary from dog to dog.
 As with humans, some dogs cope better than others being left alone.
-Take my two as an example who are both rescues.
-Roxy doesn’t cope that well with being left for long periods, but Missy copes much better, especially if I leave something on, such as Through a Dog’s Ear.
+Take my two as an example, who are both rescues.
+Roxy doesn’t cope well with being left for long periods, but Missy copes much better, especially if I leave something on, such as Through a Dog’s Ear.

 Separation anxiety is displayed in many different forms.
-It could look or sound like howling, pacing, panting, excessive drooling, scratching at windows and doors, having “accidents” indoors are just some of the signs.
+It could look or sound like howling, pacing, panting, excessive drooling, scratching at windows and doors, and having “accidents” indoors are just some of the signs.